- Table of ContentsPrint

 Recovery is a process of continued self-education and personal growth, as one learns to make fundamental changes in the way he or she interacts with their environment to enhance quality of life.
 By changing thought patterns and behavioral routines, the person can find recovery and well-being.

 Addiction Recovery Options

-There are a number of options available to you as you travel the road to addiction recovery.
+There are a number of options available to you as you travel the road to recovery.
 There are outpatient facilities and inpatient rehab centers - each with their own benefits and drawbacks.
-In some cases, an addiction recovery program begins with a medical detox, during which time the body adjusts to functioning without the substance it has become dependent upon.
+In some cases, an addiction recovery program begins with an initial detoxification phase, during which time the body adjusts to functioning without the substance it has become dependent upon.
 Supervised detox is needed if there is a risk to physical health or mental health associated with detoxing independently.

 Substances that require supervised detox include: